doshii-io/fun-retro/README.md

 2. Fun Retro is using [Firebase](http://www.firebase.com).
 First create an account at firebase.
 Then create a test project.
 3. Enable sign-up using Email/Password for your project.
 This can be done through the 'Authentication' tab for the project.
+4. Enable read/write to the database for your project.
+This can be done by choosing the Database tab, selecting Realtime Database, then Rules and changing both read and write to `true`
-4. Change the file on js/vendor/firebaseInitialization.js and replace the values with your project values
+5. Change the file on js/vendor/firebaseInitialization.js and replace the values with your project values
 ```
 var config = {
   apiKey: "YOUR_API_KEY",